 Limit screen time for the entire family if you want to reduce the risk of mental health disorders and feelings of neglect in your children.
 You’ll be grateful to me later.

-They Communicate Well
+2. Communicate Well

 Everyone benefits when your house is a secure environment for you to be yourself and express your emotions.
-When families learn good communication skills, how to handle conflicts, and so on, it instils in their children the skills needed to have a healthy family life with their children.
+When families learn good communication skills, how to handle conflicts, and so on, it instils in their children the skills needed to have a loving family life with their children.

 If you don’t already have this, you should consider seeing a counsellor who can assist you all manage your emotions.
 It is critical for children, especially, to be able to communicate their emotions with their parents, since you will be the one to support and lead them through dealing with bad emotions.

-They Enjoy Outdoors Together
+3. Enjoy Outdoors Together

 They are more interested in constructing their own universes in video games than in investigating the one in which they live.
 I’m not in favour of shielding children from everything, including video games, but you can use their desire to play them as educational moments about how to have self-control and not allow it to become their entire world.

-They Have Routines And Schedules
+4. Set Up Routines And Schedules

 I’ve just discovered that, no matter how inconvenient it may appear, having a routine in place benefits our family.